karthiksuresh2707/Business-analyst-toolbelt/week4/Homework.md

 There will be quiz questions on the results of these queries and on aspects of databases from the week's lesson.

-Save this file of queries with a .sql ending, like "LynnQueries.sql" and upload it.
+Save this file of queries with a .sql ending, like "KarthikTheoQueries.sql" and upload it.